 What is the Difference Between Global Payroll and Local Payroll?

-The key difference between global and local payroll comes down to scale and complexity.
+The key difference between global and local payroll comes down to scale and payroll complexity.

 Local Payroll means managing payroll in one country, following its specific tax laws, labor rules, and currency.
 It’s usually straightforward, handled by in-house teams or local vendors.

-Global Payroll involves juggling payroll across multiple countries, each with its own tax codes, labor laws, currencies, and compliance rules.
+Global Payroll involves juggling payroll for global teams based across multiple countries, each with its own tax codes, labor laws, currencies, and compliance rules.
 This calls for a more advanced approach using centralized platforms, local experts, and strategic partners.

 For example, let’s say a FinTech company in the U.K. decides to expand their operations to Singapore and Portugal.